nycdavid/engineering-records/content/posts/the-knapsack-problem.md

 3        | 8     | 10     | 0.8
 4        | 1     | 5      | 0.2

-The greatest unit-value object is of course object 1, so we can select that.
+The greatest unit-value object is of course object 1, so we select that.
 However, because of the weight constraint of our bag, we're unable to select any item aside from the last one, object 4, which we do.

 Now we're left with a bag containing items 1 and 4, with values totaling 16.

-But if we look closer we can see that this solution is indeed suboptimal.
-If we had selected item 2 as our first (suboptimal) choice and then item 3, we'd get a higher value (18), while still adhering to our weight restriction.
+But if we look closer we can see that this solution is not the best we can do.
+If we had selected item 2 as our first (suboptimal) choice and then item 3, we'd yield a higher value (18), while still adhering to our weight restriction.

 It's evident that the greedy approach won't work for our situation.